Chris-Ngu/Invoice-Email-Generator/README.md

 # Invoice-Email-Generator

 ### What is this project?
-* An autogenerating invoice system for a store front
+* An autogenerating invoice system for a store front.
 * A front end (Angular) will send REST requests to backend (Spring Boot) and Thymeleaf will autogenerate an invoice for a total amount due

 ### Tech Stack